Commercial Dispute Resolution

 Breach of Contract

 A contract is a legally binding agreement that outlines each party’s obligations and prohibitions.
-A breach of contract is when a party that has entered into the contract does something he has agreed not to do or does not do something he has agreed to do.
+A breach of contract is when one of the parties in a contract does something they have agreed not to do or does not do something they agreed to do.

 Violating even one portion of a contract can constitute a breach of contract.
-A major breach of contract can result in the agreement being dissolved and the wronged party receiving restitution or compensation for damages incurred by the breach.
+A major breach of contract can result in the agreement ending and the wronged party receiving restitution or compensation for damages suffered by the breach.

 Defamation